 Client Proposal

 We have embraced the mantra of continuous improvement on behalf of our clients, constantly testing ideas, challenging and refining our basic assumptions, and innovate beyond them.
-That said, we are aware of hour clients constraints and always work with them to know when to push the envelope and when to embrace there core strengths.
+That said, we are aware of our client’s constraints and always work with them to know when to push the envelope and when to embrace their core strengths.

-Because we have clients with enormous e-mail lists hundreds of thousands of facebook fans and heavily trafficked websites, we have analyzed hundreds of millions of individual data points and have been able to measure empirically, reliably and repeatedly different strategies and tactics for maximizing revenue.
-In this process, we have pioneered creative approaches that dramatically increase response, sometimes by as much as as 300 percent, including.
+Because we have clients with enormous e-mail lists hundreds of thousands of Facebook fans and heavily trafficked websites, we have analyzed hundreds of millions of individual data points and have been able to measure empirically, reliably, and repeatedly different strategies and tactics for maximizing revenue.
+In this process, we have pioneered creative approaches that dramatically increase response, sometimes by as much as 300 percent, including.

 The $5 ask.
-We recruit donors at very low $ amounts to maxamize participation and capitalize on resolicitation.
-This strategy has been tested over a large number of circumstances by us head to head and it always nearly wins.
+We recruit donors at very low $ amounts to maximize participation and capitalize on solicitation.
+This strategy has been tested over a large number of circumstances by our head to head and it always nearly wins.

 Contribution submission button text.
 It seems like a tiny detail, but we have run numerous, rigorously controlled tests across a wide number of Web sites.
-We know the few words that appear on the contribution page “submit ” button can increase overall conversions by as much as 40%.
+We know the few words that appear on the contribution page “submit” button can increase overall conversions by as much as 40%.